 Also in the southern lagoons such as

-Approximately 100 thousand geese arrive to the Mexican peninsula after a journey of about 8, 500 miles.
+Approximately 100 thousand black brants arrive to the Mexican peninsula after a journey of about 8, 500 miles.

 But the return to their northern breeding habitat is done over a longer period of time due to their numerous stops in estuaries, beaches and bays to rest and feed.